22940dev/port-jarvis/content/notes/github-rename-master/index.md

 ### 2. Push the new branch to GitHub:

-The first command should be familiar. `-u` sets the new branch as the local default at the same time, and the second line ensures our local `HEAD` points to our new branch on GitHub.
+The first command is probably familiar. `-u` sets the new branch as the local default at the same time, and the second line ensures our local `HEAD` points to our new branch on GitHub.

 ```bash {linenos=false}
 git push -u origin main